Realisations of posets and tameness: Betti diagrams of vector spaces valued functors.

 Since all the functors indexed by a finite poset $I$ are finitely generated, by taking minimal covers of successive kernels, every functor indexed by $I$ admits a minimal $\infty$-resolution.
-This inductive step-wise construction of a minimal $\infty$-resolution can be used for a step wise inductive procedure of calculating the Betti diagrams.
-Can the Betti diagrams be retrieved in one step without the need of an inductive procedure?
-For this purpose Koszul complexes are standardly used.
+This inductive step-wise construction of a minimal $\infty$-resolution can be used for a step-wise inductive procedure of calculating the Betti diagrams.
+However, can the Betti diagrams be retrieved in one step without the need of an inductive procedure?
+The answer to this question is: yes, it can standardly be done by using Koszul complexes.

 \begin{point} Let $I$ be a finite poset and $a$ its element.
 Choose a linear ordering $\prec$ on the set of parents $\mathcal{P}(a)$ of $a$.
 For every functor $G\colon I\to \text{vect}_K$, we define a non-negative chain complex denoted by $\mathcal{K}_a G$ and called the \textbf{Koszul complex} of $G$ at $a$.
 Let $k$ be a natural number.
 Define: